joshcanhelp/josh-to-11/content/post/261-how-we-are-teaching-right-now.md

 <img src="/_images/2020/05/pine-blossoms.jpg" class="aligncenter">

 This was really, truly how I felt for a week or two.
 The delerious optimism glowing brightly with arrogance is both funny and a little bit sad to look back on.
-The idea that I was going to just suddenly take this challenge on with no additional planning or preparation or even time and then excel at it immediately is ...  ridiculous.
+The idea that I was going to just suddenly take this challenge on with no additional planning or preparation or extra time and then excel at it immediately is ...  ridiculous.

 In the meantime, the educator friend of a friend came back to me with a data point about their current homeschooling situation: